 President and Chief Executive Officer

 Brother Michael O'Hern joined the CUIT Board of Trustees in 2012.
 Since joining CBIS in 1987 as Executive Vice President, Br.
 O’Hern has significantly contributed to its growth and success.
-As President and CEO, he is responsible for the mission of CBIS, its services and organizational development.
+As President Emeritus, he is responsible for the mission of CBIS, its services and organizational development.
 Throughout his years at CBIS, Brother Michael’s leadership skills, his strategic insights and vision have enhanced CBIS’ effectiveness and greatly contributed to our success as a unique provider of superior, socially responsible investment programs to the Catholic institutional market.
 His experience as a school system administrator in the Archdiocese of Chicago provided him with an understanding of the investment needs and unique challenges facing Catholic religious organizations.
 Brother Michael graduated from Lewis University with a B.A. in 1969.
 He also holds an M.B.A. from the University of Chicago, an M.A. in Administration from Northwestern University and an M.A. in History from Michigan State University.
 His FINRA registrations include series 7, 24, 63, and 65.

 Mr. Steven Timmel